-§15-10-025 Conflicts with regulations of other CNMI government agencies requirements for any project or proposed project from the high tide line to 150 -feet inland from the high tide line.
-For projects and proposed projects more than 150 -feet from the high tide line, the zoning standards shall supersede the CRM regulations where the requirements overlap and conflict with one another.
-In the event that a project or proposed project straddles the 150 -foot boundary, the portion of the project or proposed project within 150 -feet of the high tide line must conform to CRM regulations, and the portion of the project outside the 150 -foot limit must conform to applicable zoning requirements, unless the Zoning agency and the CRM agencies agree otherwise.
+§§ 15-10-025 Conflicts with regulations of other CNMI government agencies

+(a) Conflicts with zoning requirements.
+Where, in regards to any project or proposed project, zoning standards, having the force of law pursuant to the Zoning Code of the Commonwealth of the Northern Mariana Islands, 2 CMC §§§§ -7201-7255, overlap and conflict with CRM regulations, the CRM regulations shall supersede the zoning requirements for any project or proposed project from the median mean high tide line water mark to 150 feet inland from the median mean high watertide line water mark.
+For projects and proposed projects more than 150 feet from the meanmedian high tide line mean high water mark, the zoning standards shall supersede the CRM regulations where the requirements overlap and conflict with one another.

+In the event that a project or proposed project straddles the 150 foot boundary, the portion of the project or proposed project within 150 feet of the meanmedian high water tide line water mark must conform to CRM regulations, and the portion of the project outside the 150 foot limit must conform to applicable zoning requirements, unless the Zoning agency and the CRM agencies agree otherwise.